 Cerebral Compression and Excessive Head Molding Injuries

-Cerebral compression injuries can happen when excessive pressures on the baby’s head cause a baby to have brain damage even without externally visible head trauma or low blood pH.
+Cerebral compression injuries can happen when excessive pressure on the baby’s head cause a baby to have brain damage even without externally visible head trauma or low blood pH.
 In many cases, this is due to improper administration of Pitocin (Oxytocin), difficult, prolonged or stalled labor, or a mismatch between the size of the baby’s head and the mother’s pelvis.
 In many cases, cerebral compression is benign, but excessive pressure on the baby’s head can cause blood vessels to collapse, decreasing blood flow to the brain.

 The Causes of Cerebral Compression Injuries

 We often see injuries caused by hypoxia-ischemia (a lack of oxygen and blood flow to the brain), which can result in signs of acidosis (acidic blood) or decelerations in fetal heart rate during labor and delivery.
 There has also been a rise in the number of cases where babies show signs of brain damage (such as seizures after birth, fetal stroke, or intracranial hemorrhage), but they do not necessarily show signs of acidosis or fetal heart rate abnormalities.
 In some cases, babies with ischemic injuries are not identified until after the neonatal period.
 The commonality between many of these cases is the mechanism of injury – cerebral compression.
 This has given rise to a new classification of injury called cerebral compression ischemic encephalopathy (or CCIE).

 Cerebral compression can occur when a mother has a stalled and/or prolonged labor, and the baby’s head is ‘stuck’ in the birth canal for a prolonged period of time.
 Because active labor involves pushing and muscle contractions, this can place pressure on the baby’s head.
 This pressure, when excessive, can cause brain injury.